defactor-com/documentation/docs/engage/front-end-ui/ecosystem.md

 - **Network Name** - The blockchain network (e.g., Base Testnet, Ethereum, Polygon)
 - **Network Logo** - Visual identifier for the blockchain
 - **Percentage** - Proportion of your total token supply on this network
-- **Visual Indicator (Circle)** - The colored circle surrounding each network logo also provides a visual representation of the distribution percentage, making it easy to quickly compare allocations across networks at a glance
+- **Visual Indicator (Circle)** - The colored circle surrounding each network logo provides a visual representation of the distribution percentage, making it easy to quickly compare allocations across networks.

 #### Distribution Calculation